jrjm-t/Custom-Desktop-PC-Build-Group-8/README.md

 ## 4. Compatibility Justification
 For each part, explain compatibility and choices.
 Example:
-- **CPU + Motherboard**: Baseline Computer Component; Compatible with Motherboard AM5 socket; thermal design power within capacity of CPU cooler; Supports memory controller with DDR5-5000 Motherboard capability and Memory requirement; PCIe Gen5 lanes for Graphics Card (ready for future upgrades) with back-ward compatiblity to Gen4 devices such as with the selected GPU and memory modules.
+- **CPU + Motherboard**: CPU is able to possess a larger L3 cache which gives it reduced memory latency and ultimately higher FPS count for gaming.
+Though it is ideal for gaming, it is not as effective for multi-threaded content creation like 3D rendering in blender, or other tasks that could be done more effectively with 16-core CPUs.
+Furthermore, the added 3D V-Cache contributes to an increase in the price, and as a CPU that requires an AM5 board with DDR5, its overall platform cost will be higher compared to older AM4 - DDR4 builds.
+However, despite its steep price of 20,840 pesos as listed on DynaQuest, we believe that this choice of CPU is ideal for meeting our target specifications.
-- **CPU Cooler**: 154 mm fits within alloted Case CPU cooler clearance of 155mm; Dual-tower heatsink does not obstruct memory modules (DDR5 height complaint), thermal dissipation capacity sufficient for suggested CPU Thermal Design Power
+- **CPU Cooler**: 154 mm fits within alloted Case CPU cooler clearance of 155mm, the dual-tower heatsink does not obstruct memory modules (DDR5 height complaint) and thermal dissipation capacity is sufficient for suggested CPU Thermal Design Power.
-- **RAM**: Form factor compatible with motherboard's two out of four 288-pin DIMM slots; speed compatible with motherboard's memory speed (DDR5-6000); size of each module compatible w/ DIMM capacity of each socket (32 GiB per socket); Fits 32/192 GB of the Motherboard Memory Capacity.
+- **RAM**: Form factor compatible with motherboard's two out of four 288-pin DIMM slots, speed compatible with motherboard's memory speed (DDR5-6000), size of each module compatible w/ DIMM capacity of each socket (32 GiB per socket); Fits 32/192 GB of the Motherboard Memory Capacity.
 - **GPU**: Compatible with the Motherboard's PCIe 4.0x16 slot; 300mm graphics card length fits within 420 mm case clearance; 2.5-slot card thickness supported by sufficient expansion slot layout; power consumption within suggested PSU capacity through PSU provided 8-pin power connectors.
 - **Storage 1 (NVME SSD)**: Compatible with the Motherboard's two out of two M.2 2280 slots (5th Gen: 2580/25110 M-key and 4th Gen:2280/22110 M-key);
 - **Storage 2 (SATA SSD)**: Compatible with motherboard’s one out of four SATA (Gb/s) ports; 2.5" drive form factor supported by case internal 2.5" drive bays
-- **Power Supply**: Fits in case (PSU mount supports size ATX)
+- **Power Supply**: The wattage of this PSU (650 W) is adequate based on PCPartPicker's estimated 468W for our build.
+This PSU also has an 80+ Gold Efficiency.
+Adheres to AMD Documentation requiring Minimum 450W PSU for GPU;
 - **Case**: Supports micro ATX motherboard form factor; drive bays compatible with Storage 2 (2.5"), video card length (300 mm) fits in case (420 mm max), CPU cooler height (154 mm) fits in case (155 mm max), supports size of PSU (ATX)
-- **Case Fans**: Fan size compatible with case fan mounts (3x120 mm fans)
+- **Case Fans**: The 3 120mm fans can be placed on the top side, and bottom of the case and provides silent cooling at 23 db.
+Fan size is compatible with case fan mounts (3x120 mm fans).

 ---